Weebly/JSONValue/README.md

 // Swift dictionary of type [String: JSONValue]

 // Guard also makes a matched variable available at the scope it was
 // called.
-This allows you to prevent nesting if's if the condition
+This allows you to prevent nesting ifs if the condition
 // is required for subsequent statements.
 In this use of guard
-// i'll place the let before the case; this is typical when
+// I'll place the let before the case; this is typical when
 // an enum has more than one associated value. guard case let .dictionary(thirdItemValue) = JSON[2] else { return }